-- Loosen lock knob and turn adjustment knob clockwise, raising stop bar to it's highest position. - Determine which stop, adjustable or fixed, to use for the desired depth of cut.
+- 1. UNPLUG YOUR ROUTER. - 2.
+Loosen lock knob and turn adjustment knob clockwise, raising stop bar to it's highest position. - 3.
+Determine which stop, adjustable or fixed, to use for the desired depth of cut.
 A combination of the two stop types can be used if required for a specific job.
-If using the adjustable stops, the stop screw on each stop can be adjusted to the desired height by loosening hex nut with the 3/8" end of combination wrench supplied, and turning it in or out with your fingers.
+If using the adjustable stops, the stop screw on each stop can be adjusted to the desired height by loosening hex nut with the 3/8 in. end of combination wrench supplied, and turning it in or out with your fingers.
 Secure stop screw in position by retightening hex nut with wrench.
 Do not overtighten hex nut.
-Set stops to desired heights, spreading the entire depth of cut over the number of stops used. - Rotate depth stop block until the highest depth stop is aligned with the stop bar.
+Set stops to desired heights, spreading the entire depth of cut over the number of stops used. - 4.
+Rotate depth stop block until the highest depth stop is aligned with the stop bar.